rust-lang/blog.rust-lang.org/posts/2023-10-24-crates-io-non-canonical-downloads.md

 Three of these are just generic HTTP client libraries.
 [GNU Guile](https://www.gnu.org/software/guile/) is apparently a programming language, so most likely this is also a generic user-agent from a custom user program.

-`cargo-binstall` refers to https://github.com/cargo-bins/cargo-binstall.
+[`cargo-binstall`](https://github.com/cargo-bins/cargo-binstall) is a tool enabling installation of binary artifacts of crates.
 The maintainer is already aware of the upcoming change and confirmed that more recent versions of `cargo-binstall` should not be affected by this change.

 We recommend that any scripts relying on non-canonical downloads be adjusted to use the canonical names from the package index, the database dump, or the crates.io API instead.
-If you don't know which data source is best suited for you, we welcome you to take a look at <https://crates.io/data-access>.
+If you don't know which data source is best suited for you, we welcome you to take a look at [the crates.io data access page](https://crates.io/data-access).

 ## What is the plan?

 1. **Today:** Announce the removal of support for non-canonical downloads on the main Rust blog.
-2. **2023-11-20:** Disable support for non-canonical downloads and return a migration error message instead.
+2. **2023-11-20:** Disable support for non-canonical downloads and return a migration error message instead, to alert remaining users of this feature of the need to migrate.
+This still needs to put load on the application to detect a request is using a non-canonical download URL.
 3. **2023-12-18:** Return a regular 404 error instead of the migration error message, allowing us to get rid of (parts of) the database query.

 Note that we will still need the database query for download counting purposes for now.
 We have plans to remove this requirement as well, but those efforts are blocked by us still supporting non-canonical downloads.